AustinJoo/HS-MongoDB/README.md

 This repo contains the information for a populator function meant to establish a connection to and load a MongoDB with 10 million document entries for retrieval.
 Look below for steps on how to properly use the functions found within this repo.

-**Note**: There is a mongoFinder.js file located in this repo.
-The server-database connection established within this file is an already existing database that has been deployed through AWS.
-If you would like to create a new Mongo database using this repo and connect to that it directly, you must change the uri within the mongoFinder function.

 ## Steps
   1) Create a service to run instance
       - Ubuntu 18.04 recommended